 What is the history of The William Morris Society?

-The Society exists to promote the life and work of this great Victorian, and, as well as organising events and lectures, members receive:
+The Society exists to promote the life and work of this great Victorian.
+For those interested in becoming a member they receive:

 - Magazines and journals showcasing the prolific output of Morris